 An international organisation that regulates and facilitates global trade.
 Its membership (and the source of its operating budget) includes 164 countries, which comprise the parties in the vast majority of global trading relationships.
 Its goals are broadly to reduce barriers to trade such as tariffs and to ensure that trade occurs in a transparent, rule-governed system.
 It is simultaneously seen by some as an important vehicle for decreasing global economic inequality by encouraging free trade, and by others as an important contributor to global economic inequality by facilitating exploitative practices and the continued flow of capital into wealthy countries.

 The yield gap is the difference between the actual productivity of a given area of farmland and the maximum productivity that could in principle be achieved using agricultural practices, resources, and technologies that are currently available.
 The best yields that can be obtained locally depend on the capacity of farmers to access and use, among other things, land, seeds, water, nutrients, pest management, soils, biodiversity, and knowledge.
 Yield gaps are studied and measured at various scales - from the farm through to the national and global levels.

-Zero-tillage farming refers to the farming of crops without disturbing the soil through tillage.
+Minimal-tillage or Zero-tillage farming refers to the farming of crops with little to no soil disturbance through tillage.
 Tilling methods include such activities as shovelling and ploughing or the use of cultivators to crush clods and smoothen the soil.
 Zero-tillage farming requires fewer machinery inputs and related energy use, and often less human labour per unit of output.
 Tillage is used to eliminate weeds, and zero-tillage farming is often associated with higher pesticide and herbicide levels.
 Zero-tillage farming is particularly associated with the production of genetically modified crops and the use of glyphosate-based broad-spectrum herbicides such as Roundup that kill many different types of weeds.